Aim of Competition

-Also check out the video below from Denise Baden, Professor of Sustainable Practice and author of Habitat Man which may provide useful ideas, extracts and soundbites that you can utilise for your video.
-You can download the clip here.
+Also check out the video below from Denise Baden, Professor of Sustainability and author of Habitat Man which may provide useful ideas, extracts and soundbites that you can utilise for your video.

 Governments can regulate and businesses can design greener products, but the over-consumption at the heart of our climate and biodiversity crisis is predominantly a cultural issue.
 Research suggests that role models can affect behaviour, often on an unconscious level, for better or worse.
 We want your video to call for heroes and fictional role models who walk more lightly on our planet.